 - Shrubbery up to a height of 2 to 3 feet

 Continue to treat your yard and home exterior according to label directions.

-Stray or neighboring wildlife such as squirrels, deer, rabbits, raccoons and mice can easily transport fleas and/or ticks to your yard.
-Make your property less desirable and limit their access.
+Stray or neighboring wildlife such as squirrels, deer, rabbits, raccoons and mice can easily transport fleas or ticks to your yard.
+Make your property less desirable to these animals and limit their access by following these tips:

 Reclaim your territory

 Just because fleas and ticks are part of nature doesn’t mean they should be part of your yard.
-Take care to protect your yard to enjoy more moments outside, all year-round.
+Enjoy more moments outside with your pet all year long by taking care to protect your yard from these parasites.